CMMC Compliance Deadline

 Based on the gap analysis, organizations need to create a plan to address deficiencies that have been identified.
 This plan should detail what is needed to implement necessary cybersecurity practices and processes, including those related to people and technology.
 Part of the plan should be procedures for updating policies, enhancing security infrastructure, and training employees.

-Implement updates to cybersecurity
+Implement cybersecurity updates

 Following the plan, updates to existing cybersecurity programs and processes need to be implemented.
 This usually includes upgrading systems, adjusting network configurations, and updating security controls to meet the CMMC practices at the level that’s applicable to the organization.